What is Biomedical Engineering

 The biomedical industry includes disciplines at the forefront of modern engineering, technology and medicine, including: Development of imaging platforms l Medical signal processing l Medical diagnostic and therapeutic devices l Brain research and neural interfaces l Analysis of physiological control systems l Rehabilitation engineering l Tissue engineering l Biomaterials l Artificial organs l Implantable artificial aides l Biomechanics l Physiological flow systems.

 There is rapid growth in all of these disciplines in Israel and throughout the Western world.
 The biomedical industry seeks graduates with capacities to deal with complex systems and ability to delve into engineering disciplines, with a comprehensive understanding in the Life sciences.
 The field is characterized by innovation, sophistication and continuous search for challenges and new solutions.
-Graduates of our undergraduate and graduate programs in the Faculty of BME have successfully integrated to the BME industry and other advanced and high-tech industries in Israel.
+Alumni of our undergraduate and graduate programs in the Faculty of BME have successfully integrated to the BME industry and other advanced and high-tech industries in Israel.

 The demand for graduates of this program is high.
 Most students already begin working in the industry during their studies at the Technion.
 Graduates take on key positions in: advanced medical device development teams, production characterization and planning, medical product marketing and application, start-up companies, BME research institutes and academic institutions.

 Biomedical Engineering at the Technion